Navigating through history

 Adding new states to

-: The most recently undone state in thefuture
+future: The most recently undone state in thefuturearray will be removed.

 This ensures that the history never exceeds the specified limit.